 It’s true to say there have been tumultuous times in Tunisia in the last decade.
-However, since the democratic revolution during the Arab Spring and the Militant attacks of 2015, the country has slowly recovered and begun to return to business as usual.
+However, since the democratic revolution during the Arab Spring, the country has slowly recovered and begun to return to business as usual.

 However, it’s important to know that there are still occasional protests that occur in Tunisia.
 Although these don’t target foreign tourists visiting Tunisia and are mostly peaceful in nature, they can often slow or halt the country’s transportation network and other key services.
 Therefore it’s sometimes best to give yourself more time than necessary to move around the country.

-However, one of the best ways to get around the country is via train, with a well-connected and comfortable inter-city rail network available in the country.
+However, one of the best ways to get around Tunisia is via train, with a well-connected and comfortable inter-city rail network available in the country.
 On the other hand, if journeying only short to medium distances, it’s best to travel by either bus or louage (shared taxi).

 Who are the Tunisian People and What is Tunisian Culture Like?

-98% of the population is Arab-Berber and with 99% of the countries’ citizens adhering to the Islamic faith.
+In Tunisia, 98% of the population is Arab-Berber and 99% of the countries’ citizens adhere to the Islamic faith.
 Whilst it’s true to say that Tunisia is quite firmly an Islamic country, many of its people are secular Muslims.